 8. Appoint an auditor

 SMSFs are legally required to be independently audited by an ASIC-licensed auditor.
-Appointing one when setting up the fund can save time and stress, rather than down the line.
+Appointing one when setting up the fund can save time and stress down the track.

 How long does it take to set up an SMSF?

-With SMSFs required to be registered with the ATO in 60 days, funds will typically be up and running in before this period elapses.
-However, issuing an ABN can take anywhere from 2-58 days, so the time it takes to set up is very dependent on the ATO.
+With SMSFs required to be registered with the ATO in 60 days, funds will typically be up and running before this period elapses.
+However, issuing an ABN can take anywhere between two to 58 days, so the time it takes to set up is dependent on ATO processes.

 Image by Sam Williams via Unsplash